 Capitalism, as an economic system, isn’t evil.
 In fact, capitalism – true, free market capitalism – is the only economic system based on free choice; it is, ultimately, the free exchange of ideas, goods, and services.

 Using business ownership and capitalism is good.
 And, almost counterintuitively, free market profit seeking actually brings about the most amount of good for society.
 It aligns economic incentives through competition – and drives down costs!

 It is an economic fact that when products or services are subsidized – or required – by the government they become more expensive.

 There is no free market in Hospital Services or Medical Care.
 That’s why prices keep going up.

 But when you look at revolutions, change usually starts because someone or some group can “no longer take it any more.”

 Revolutions start small, as movements, and then they grow

 There is a revolution that is starting to take place in medicine.
 More and more doctors are waking up to the fact that they, themselves, have been wronged.
 And because of this, these doctors are starting to also realize that they are, quite possibly, harming their patients.

-At first, a revolutionary movement may be seen as a nothing more than an annoyance.
+At first, a revolutionary movement may be seen as nothing more than an annoyance.
 Then, if the energy and conviction is strong enough, the annoyance becomes bothersome to those in power.
-(Those in power – the crony capitalists who are the insurance industry, hospital administrations, government workers – are likely barely even slightly annoyed where things are right now.)
+(Those in power – the crony capitalists who are in the insurance industry, hospital administrations, government workers are likely barely even slightly annoyed where things are right now.)

 When those in power begin to realize that the movement is not going away and this new movement is starting to hurt the bank accounts of those in charge, these crony capitalists will start to try and hurt those in the movement financially.